 BACKGROUND

 Acute pancreatitis (AP) is a disease spectrum ranging from mild to severe disease.
-During the Coronavirus Disease-2019 (COVID-19) pandemic, numerous reports of AP have been published, with most authors concluding a causal relationship between COVID-19 and AP.
+During the coronavirus disease 2019 (COVID-19) pandemic, numerous reports of AP have been published, with most authors concluding a causal relationship between COVID-19 and AP.
 Retrospective case reports or small case series are unable to accurately determine the cause-effect relationship between COVID-19 and AP.

 AIM